TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 Section 2005.60 Use of Building for Non-Demonstration Activity or Fund Raising Events

-a) Organizations that apply to sell baked goods, cards, or other items with a price not to exceed $50.00 in the buildings specified in Section 2005.10 of this Part shall submit a Special Events form to the Department of Physical Services, Special Events Division at least 48 hours in advance of the desired start of their sale.
+a) Not-for-profit organizations that apply to sell baked goods or other items with a price not to exceed $50.00 in the buildings shall submit a Special Events form to the Department of Physical Services, Special Events Division at least 48 hours in advance of the desired start of their sale.
 The application shall state the name of the organization, the date requested for the sale or activity, the location requested, and any alternative dates and locations.

 1) Only one activity at a time will be approved by the Director for each location.